 Over time, my perspective became that “I just feel much less ‘at war’ with myself in general in terms of my anxiety levels – like I’m struggling with myself much less, like I have space to breathe.
 It just feels like less of an issue than it has been – like my anxiety isn’t interfering with living so much.”

 I discovered that with a foundation of self-kindness in place, I was finally able to apply mindfulness skills to transform my relationship with anxiety.
 I don’t tend to describe this journey as ‘overcoming’ anxiety, as I don’t see it like that anymore: I’ve released myself from that struggle with it.
-Now I embrace anxiety as part of my emotional landscape, but one that no longer prevents me – or my family – from living fully.
+Now, when feelings of anxiety arise, I can embrace them as a part of my overall emotional landscape, and recognise they are just one of the full range of emotions that we human beings naturally experience.
+I no longer feel trapped by these feelings, nor do they prevent me from living fully.
+To me, this is the true freedom we can find in the practices of self-kindness and mindfulness.

 Note – it may not be advisable to learn mindfulness for the first time if you are currently experiencing debilitating anxiety, and you may need therapeutic support from a health professional.